Dan0sz/host-webfonts-locally/readme.txt

 * Added CSS2 (Variable Fonts) compatiblity,
 * No more spaces in filenames of downloaded fonts,
 * Added Optimize Fonts tab, which resembles the 'Generate Stylesheet' tab from v3, and features,
-  * Optimization Mode: Manual or Automatic,
+  * Optimization Mode: Force or Scan Each Page,
-    * If Manual is selected, the URL can be specified which should be scanned for Google Fonts,
+    * If Force is selected, the URL can be specified which should be scanned for Google Fonts,
   * A complete overview of all detected fonts, grouped by stylesheet,
   * Options to preload or unload for each font.
 * Move settings to more sensible places and re-grouped them in 3 groups: